Programme

 - Prof. Sir Anton MUSCATELLI, Principal and Vice-Chancellor, University of Glasgow (UK)

-- Prof. Ilaria VALENTE, Vice Rector for International Affairs, Politechnico di Milano (Italy)
+- Prof. Ilaria VALENTE, Vice-Rector for International Affairs, Politechnico di Milano (Italy)

 Coffee Break